christianjohnagnes/TasksListsApplication/README.md

 ## How to Use

-1. Run Composer and migrations:
+1. Additional setup and migrations:
 	1. composer install
+    2. Change the filename .env.example to .env
+    4. php artisan key:generate
-    2. php artisan migrate
+    5. php artisan migrate
 2. Seed the database:
 	php artisan db:seed Alternatively, you can load the {folder}.test in Laragon or any other similar environment.
 3. Navigate to the "Register" button located at the upper right side of the system.